Why I was Drawn to the West

 To let things be what they are.

-To learn how to be okay being alone— to rely again on instinct.
+To learn how to be okay being alone— to trust again on instinct.

 It changed the way I see.